-Failure to yield is one of the most common causes of car accidents in Atlanta.
-When drivers are supposed to yield right of way but don’t, they can cause anything from minor fender benders to serious “T-bone” crashes—or collisions with pedestrians or bicyclists.
+The failure to yield is one of the most common causes of car accidents in Atlanta.
+When drivers are supposed to yield the right of way and don’t do so, they can cause anything from minor fender-benders to more serious “T-bone” crashes or even collisions with pedestrians or bicyclists.
 Even a relatively minor collision can leave you with tens of thousands of dollars in medical bills, and some can be life-altering.
-However, the law says you are entitled to financial recovery for your loss.
-An Atlanta failure to yield accident lawyer can help.
+Seeking the expertise of an Atlanta car accident lawyer like John Foy & Associates can be essential in navigating such challenges and securing rightful compensation.

-At John Foy & Associates, our mission is to help accident victims get the money they need to put their lives back together.
-Our lawyers have been representing victims for more than 20 years, and in that time we have grown from a small local office to one of the largest and most well respected law firms in the state.
-We only represent accident victims—never the insurance companies—and we know what it takes to get you the money you need and deserve.
-Let us give you a free consultation to go over your case.
-Call us at 404-400-4000 and get your free consultation today.
+At John Foy & Associates, our personal injury lawyers have been representing victims for more than 20 years, and in that time we have grown from a small local office to one of the largest and most well-respected law firms in the state.

-Yielding means waiting while another driver goes (or a pedestrian), because that person has right of way.
-Drivers must yield the right of way in a variety of situations, including when entering a roadway, changing lanes, making turns, and traveling through intersections.
 When a driver is supposed to yield but doesn’t, he or she has broken a traffic law and can get a ticket.
 When the failure to yield causes an accident, the driver is legally liable for all of the damage and injuries that result.

 If you are in an accident and you believe the other driver failed to yield, you should always call the police.
 The police will evaluate the situation and prepare an objective report.
 The officer may also issue a ticket to the other driver.
 The police report and any traffic conviction can be important evidence in your claim.

-When do you have to yield right of way in Atlanta?
+When do You Have to Yield Right of Way in Atlanta?

 - When you arrive at an unmarked intersection at the same time as another driver, the driver on the left must yield to the driver on the right.

-- At a four way stop, always yield to pedestrians.
+- At a four-way stop, always yield to pedestrians.
 After that, proceed in the order you arrived at the intersection.
 If two cars arrive at the same time, the vehicle on the right has the right of way.

 - When making left turns, yield right of way to oncoming cars.

-- Yield to emergency vehicles, highway maintenance vehicles and workers in a construction zone.
+- Yield to emergency vehicles, highway maintenance vehicles, and workers in a construction zone.

 - If you are entering a street or highway, yield right of way to vehicles that are already on the roadway.